-Browse the collections of the Museum of Anthropology at the University of British Columbia to view a wide array of Native American and indigenous artifacts.
+Browse the collections of the Museum of Anthropology at the University of British Columbia to view a wide array of Native American artifacts.

-Try these sample search terms to find images related to Native American and Indigenous studies.
+Try these sample search terms to find images related to Native American studies.
 Don't forget to use the search filters to narrow your results.

 Artstor is in a strategic alliance with ITHAKA, a not-for-profit organization helping the academic community use digital technologies to preserve the scholarly record and to advance research and teaching in sustainable ways.